Paignton: History

-The railway line to Paignton was built by the Dartmouth and Torbay Railway, and opened to passengers on 2 August 1859, providing Torquay and Paignton with a link to London.
+The railway line to Paignton was built by the Dartmouth and Torbay Railway and opened to passengers on 2 August 1859, providing Torquay and Paignton with a link to London.

 The Paignton Pudding, first made in the 13th century, is the origin of the nickname pudden eaters for the people of Paignton.
 The puddings were made infrequently and were of great size.
 When thousands turned up hoping to obtain a piece of a huge pudding that had been baked to celebrate the arrival of the railway in 1859 chaos occurred and the event became notorious.
-A Paignton Pudding was baked in 1995 to celebrate the 700th anniversary of the town's market charter, and another baked in 2006 to mark the 200th anniversary of the birth of the engineer, Isambard Kingdom Brunel.
+A Paignton Pudding was baked in 1995 to celebrate the 700th anniversary of the town's market charter and another in 2006 to mark the 200th anniversary of the birth of the engineer Isambard Kingdom Brunel.

-Oldway Mansion is a large house and gardens constructed in the 1870s for Isaac Merritt Singer, who had amassed a considerable fortune with his improvements to the sewing machine.
+Oldway Mansion is a large house with gardens constructed in the 1870s for Isaac Merritt Singer, who had amassed a considerable fortune with his improvements to the sewing machine.
 The building was occupied by Torbay Council until an agreement was signed in September 2012 to develop the site into a hotel and retirement apartments.
 Other Singer legacies in Paignton include the Palace Hotel and the Inn on the Green, which were built as homes for Singer's sons Washington and Mortimer.

-Torquay Tramways were extended into Paignton in 1911, but the network was closed in 1934.
+Torquay Tramways were extended into Paignton in 1911 but the network was closed in 1934.